Goodwillie released from Raith Rovers contract

 David Goodwillie has been released from his contract at Raith Rovers eight months after his controversial signing.

-The 33-yer-old former Scotland striker, who was ruled to be a rapist in a 2017 civil case, never played a game following an angry backlash to his arrival at Stark's Park.
+The 33-year-old former Scotland striker, who was ruled to be a rapist in a 2017 civil case, never played a game following an angry backlash to his arrival at Stark's Park.

 Rovers agreed an undisclosed fee with Clyde to sign Goodwillie on a two-and-a-half year deal in January.